valehasadli/BlinkHub/README.md

 # BlinkHub Emitter

-A type-safe event emitter library built with TypeScript, which provides an interface for subscribing to and emitting events.
+A type-safe event emitter library built with TypeScript, which provides an interface for subscribing to and emitting events...

 ## Table of Contents